tuneinsight/glowing-bear-medco/README.md

       - *gb-navbar-module*: navigation bar module, containing the menu with tabs
       - *gb-side-panel-module*: side panel module, containing the summary, ontology tree and saved cohorts
       - *gb-analysis-module*: analysis module, containing the analysis option (only survival at the current time) and settings for the analysis to run
       - *gb-survival-results-module*: survival results module, containing the results of the various operations run on survival data points in the context of survival analysis.
-An overview of this compenent's logic can be found in this [file](https://github.com/tuneinsight/glowing-bear-medco/src/survival-analysis.md).
+An overview of this component's logic can be found in this [file](https://github.com/tuneinsight/glowing-bear-medco/src/survival-analysis.md).
     - *services*: services handling data flow
     - *utilities*: utility tools: crypto, log, error, etc.
   - *assets*: static assets